-Kim Spence '04, enters her third year as the head men's and women's track & field coach in 2017-18; previously serving as the assistant coach the past four seasons.
+Kim Spence '04, enters her fifth year as the head men's and women's track & field coach in 2019-20; previously serving as the assistant coach the past four seasons.
 Spence also serves as head coach for the men's and women's cross country programs, recently concluded her 12th season overall as a coach at Wheaton.
 Spence also earned her Endurance Specialist Certification and Strength & Conditioning Certification, from the USTFCCCA Track & Field Academy.

 In 2017, Emily Gustavson was named All-American both in the indoor and outdoor seasons.
 Gustavson concluded her career finishing fifth in the nation, and second in all of New England, in the 200m with a new personal record of 24.30.
 She also raced in the 400m where she ended with a lifetime best of 55.63, finishing ninth in the nation.